University of Washington Department of Surgery History

 The University of Washington is among the oldest public universities established on the West Coast founded on November 4, 1861, as the Territorial University on 10 acres of privately donated land at the outskirts of a small village (population 250) overlooking Elliot Bay, later destined to become downtown Seattle.
 As a result of a rapidly growing student population, the university was moved in 1895 to its current location on the shores of Union and Portage Bays in northeast Seattle.
 The original conception of a medical school in the Northwest Territories can be traced back to the founding of the university.
 In 1884, a committee appointed by the Board of Regents outlined an organizational plan for a medical school with faculty to be recruited from local town physicians.
 However, plans were cut short when funding was denied by the state legislature.
 In 1916, then University of Washington President Henry Suzzallo appointed undergraduate faculty in the sciences, including anatomy, biochemistry, bacteriology, and pathology, and drafted a new proposal to build a university medical school.
 Again, the state legislature along with the University Board of Regents failed to support the proposal.

 It was not until the ending of World War II with many returning GIs in search of education and new careers coupled with a widespread shortage of physicians that the Washington State Medical Association, who had long opposed the founding of a medical school out of concern for creating a competitive surplus of physicians, appointed Dr. David Methany, Seattle surgeon and Chief of Staff at Harborview Hospital, to chair a committee to study the feasibility of establishing a medical school.
 With Senator (later Governor) Albert Rosellini’s backing, a bill was introduced to the state legislature and signed by Governor Monrad Wallgren on March 15, 1945, providing $3.75 million for building construction and $450,000 for salaries.
-Dr. Ernest L. Turner was named the first dean of the medical school and on October 2, 1946, the University of Washington formally introduced the medical school as part of the School of Health Sciences.
+Dr. Edward L. Turner was named the first dean of the medical school and on October 2, 1946, the University of Washington formally introduced the medical school as part of the School of Health Sciences.
 In the fall of 1947, the first class of 50 medical students was admitted.
 The King County Hospital built in 1931 on Seattle’s First Hill, later to be renamed Harborview Medical Center, and the VA Puget Sound (established 1923) served as its first two main teaching hospitals.
 The University of Washington rapidly became the primary provider of medical education in the Northwest, and in 1971, the WAMI consortium was established between the University of Washington School of Medicine and the states of Alaska, Montana, and Idaho to create an innovative decentralized distributed teaching curriculum integrating a world class urban academic medical center with vibrant community-based practice groups, which has resulted in the University of Washington being named the nation’s top primary care school each of the past 17 years by U.S. News & World Report.
 The state of Wyoming joined the WAMI consortium in 1996, when the consortium adopted the acronym of WWAMI.

 Dr. Alfred E. Strauss (pictured left), a star halfback on the University of Washington undergraduate football team (1901 to 1903) and member of the Husky Hall of Fame, went on to become Chairman of Surgery at the Michael Reese Hospital in Chicago devoting his life to cancer research and surgery.
 Throughout his noteworthy career, he maintained an unwavering commitment to the University of Washington, often referred to as ‘‘UW’s most loyal alumnus,’’ and was instrumental in the founding of the School of Medicine.
 In 1950, in conjunction with the University of Washington Department of Surgery, Dr. Strauss established the lectureship that endures to this date (Strauss Lecture).
 He was, at the time, quoted in the Seattle Times, ‘‘in three years they have progressed more than many leading medical schools did in their first ten years … if the state builds a teaching hospital in conjunction with the school it will become one of the outstanding medical centers of the nation for teaching and research.’’
 These bold predictions would later prove to be accurate as the University of Washington quickly transformed into the highest funded public university in the nation and second among all universities receiving over $1 billion of total research awards each of the past 3 years.
 The University of Washington School of Medicine alone received more than $566 million and the Department of Surgery contributed over $13 million of external funding during 2009.
 Eight past and present University of Washington faculty have won Nobel prizes with five awarded in the field of medicine since 1990, more than any other institution during the same time period.